 You can get your hands on these numbers as well.

-In GameAnalytics, it’s easy to both track and visualize your player’s consent status.
-Simply install the latest SDK and the consent status will be tracked automatically.
+In GameAnalytics, tracking and visualizing your player’s consent status is easy.
+Simply install the latest SDK, and the consent status will be tracked automatically.

 Read our previous blog post for more details.